-After adjustment for those elements that differ from the subject property, the indicated range is from \$5.75 per square foot to \$8.78 per square foot, with a mean value of \$7.35 per square foot.
-I believe that the subject property may be reasonably and fairly placed within this range.
-All things considered, it is my opinion the subject property could reasonably be placed in the middle to lower portion of the range in indicated values provided by these comparable properties.
+After adjustment for those elements that differ from the subject property, the indicated range is from \$7.23 per square foot to \$13.52 per square foot, with a mean value of \$10.31 per square foot.
+I believe that the subject parcel may be reasonably and fairly placed within this range.